Jitses/FinalMinorProject/process.md

   Hovering over countries on map should only change border color Bar chart, military wounded as the first bar
   Github repository: .md in capital letters and javascript and python not in the same folder

+# 25-6-2018
+- Set military wounded in bar chart as first bar
+- Changed .md in github repository to .MD
+- Changed the code from a single main.js to multiple functions/files.
+Main.js is now only a few lines of code.
+- I want the bar chart text color to stay black, otherwise there is too much white text.
+- Hovering over countries now does not show any background color change, which is less confusing.
+  Maybe the opacity should be changed on hover or border color should change.